 The Citi®/ AAdvantage® Platinum Select® MasterCard® is the perfect card for anyone with a focus on international or domestic itineraries.
 Either way, the American AAdvantage program is known for offering plenty of availability (most of the time) and airline partners that make it easy to find award flights to nearly anywhere in the world.

-With this card, you’ll earn 60,000 American AAdvantage miles after you spend just $3,000 on the card within 90 days.
-That’s enough miles for two round-trip domestic flights.
+With this card, you’ll earn 40,000 American AAdvantage miles after you spend just $2,000 on the card within 90 days and 10,000 miles when you spend $6,000 in the first year.
+That could be enough miles for two round-trip domestic flights.
 Beyond the signup bonus, this card awards you and four travel companions with a free checked bag on domestic itineraries, group 1 boarding on American flights, and no foreign transaction fees on purchases made abroad.

 - No foreign transaction fees